 Certain warrants are classified as equity instruments since they do not meet the characteristics of a liability or a derivative and are recorded at fair value on the date of issuance using the Black-Scholes option pricing model with the following assumptions.
 The fair value as determined at the issuance date is recorded as an issuance cost of the related stock.
-Those warrants and the assumptions used to calculate the fair value at issuance are as follows for the warrants issued during the three months ended March 31, 2021.
-There were no warrants issued during the three months ended March 31, 2022.
+There were no warrants classified as equity issued during the three and nine months ended September 30, 2022, nor during the three months ended September 30, 2021.
+Those warrants and the assumptions used to calculate the fair value at issuance are as follows for the warrants issued during the nine months ended September 30, 2021:

-Black-Scholes Fair Value Assumptions Fair Risk-Free Issuance Value (in Dividend Expected Interest Expected Warrant Issuance Date 000's) Yield Volatility Rate Life Underwriter Warrants March 2021 \$ 2,349 % 52.58% 0.82% 5.0 years
+Black-Scholes Fair Value Assumptions Fai ir Value (in Dividend Expected Risk-Free Expected Warrant Issuance Issuance Date 000's) Yield Volatility Interest Rate Life Underwriter Warrants March 2021 \$ 2,349 % 52.58% 0.82% 5.0 years